zumbov2/swissparl/README.md

 harmonized parliamentary data for the Swiss Federal Assembly as well as selected cantonal and municipal parliaments.

+Functions ending in `2` access the OpenParlData API.

 ## Installation
 Version 0.2.2 is on CRAN and can be installed as follows: